-The performance characteristics of CLIA-X Urine Reagent Strips have been determined both in the laboratory and in clinical tests.
+The performance characteristics of Urine Reagent Strips (URS) have been determined both in the laboratory and in clinical (URS) have been determined both in the laboratory and in clinical tests.
 Parameters of importance to the user are sensitivity, specificity, accuracy, and precision.
-Generally, the CLIA-X Urine Reagent Strips have been developed to be specific for the constituent to be measured with the exception of interferences listed above.
+Generally, Urine Reagent Strips (URS) have been developed to be specific for the constituent to be measured with the exception of interferences listed above.
 (See LIMITATIONS OF PROCEDURE)